On Cross-Corpus Generalization of Deep Learning Based Speech Enhancement: Corpus Fitting

 In this section, we demonstrate that models trained on one corpus fail to generalize to untrained corpora.
 Further, we show that the corpus channel is one of the factors that reduce the performance on untrained corpora.

 We evaluate three different types of models; an IRM based BLSTM model described in Section II, a complex-spectrum based model proposed in \cite{tan2019complex} and two time-domain models proposed in \cite{pandey2019new, pandey2019tcnn}.
-The models are trained on the WSJ corpus and are evaluated on 3 different corpora, WSJ, TIMIT, and IEEE.
-We select one male and one female speaker from the IEEE dataset and treat them as two different corpora.
+The models are trained on the WSJ corpus and are evaluated on 3 different corpora: WSJ, TIMIT, and IEEE.
+These corpora have been widely utilized in deep learning based speech enhancement studies.
+IEEE has a large number of utterances but few speakers, and is commonly used to train speaker-dependent models by using utterances of a single speaker \cite{chen2016large, williamson2016complex}; TIMIT has been used for small-scale training of noise-dependent and noise-independent models \cite{wang2014training, fu2016snr, fu2017raw, pandey2018adversarial, pandey2019exploring}, and WSJ has been used to train speaker- and noise-independent models \cite{chen2017long, tan2018gated1, pandey2019new, tan2019learning}.
+We select one male and one female speaker from IEEE and treat them as two different corpora.
 They are denoted as IEEE Male and IEEE Female respectively.
-The evaluation results in terms of STOI (\%) and PESQ, for babble noise at SNRs of $-5$ dB and $-2$ dB, are given in Table I.
+A detailed description of test data preparation is given in Section VI-A. The evaluation results in terms of STOI (\%) and PESQ, for babble noise at SNRs of $-5$ dB and $-2$ dB, are given in Table I.

 One can observe that the performance on the trained corpus, WSJ, is excellent.
 STOI is improved by more than 19.5\% for all the models.
 However, the improvements are much reduced on untrained corpora, TIMIT, IEEE Male and IEEE Female.
 For the IEEE Male speaker, AECNN-SM and CRN even degrade STOI compared to unprocessed mixtures.
 Similarly, PESQ is also degraded in many cases.
 The results suggest that the BLSTM model is better in terms of generalization, even though within-corpus enhancement results are not as good as the more recent models.
 Therefore we choose this model for comparisons in the rest of the paper.